getgrav/grav-learn/pages/05.advanced/02.debugging/docs.md

 ## Timing

 Once last functionality that is available in Grav is the ability to log timing data.
-In the `/user/config/system.yaml` file there is an option to **enable timing**, this will log out the timing on each [PluginEvent Hook](../plugins/event-hooks).
+In the `/user/config/system.yaml` file there is an option to **enable timing**, this will log out the timing on each [PluginEvent Hook][hook].
 This is useful for determining which portion of the life cycle is using resources.

-You can of course add your own timers in your plugins if you need to.
-For more information on this please refer to the [Tracy documentation](https://github.com/nette/tracy).
+You can add your own timers in your plugins if you need to.
+For more information on this please refer to the [Tracy documentation][tracydocs].

 ## Twig Debugging

-One last type of debugging available is the ability to dump twig variables from a twig template.
-For this to function you **must** have the `debug` option in the twig system settings set to `true`:
+One last type of debugging available is the ability to dump twig variables from a Twig template.
+For this to function, you **must** have the `debug` option in the twig system settings set to `true`:

 ```
 twig: